Alvin BERLIN, et al.

 combination of both depending on the application.

-Because the Fitch Fuel Catalyst causes more complete and efficient
+Because the Fitch Fuel Catalyst causes more complete and

-pollution are reduced significantly.
+House gases and pollution are reduced significantly.

 The Fitch Fuel Catalyst reformulates gasoline, diesel, fuel oil,

-propane and natural gas causing the reformulated fuels to produce
+propane and natural gas causing the reformulated fuels to

-participate in the reaction, unlike additives, it is not consumed
+Because it doesn't participate in the reaction, unlike

-in the reaction and thus lasts for years after initial
+additives, it is not consumed in the reaction and thus lasts for

-installation.
-The Fitch Fuel Catalyst also has no moving parts and
+years after initial installation.
+The Fitch Fuel Catalyst also

-is thus maintenance free.
+has no moving parts and is thus maintenance free.

-also reduces pollution and toxic emissions in the form of
+it also reduces pollution and toxic emissions in the form of

 greenhouse gases, polyaromatic hydrocarbons, particulates and

 soot.
-When combustion is complete and 100% of the potential energy
+When combustion is complete and 100% of the potential

-dioxide (CO2), water (H2O) and nitrogen (N).
-Toxic emissions such
+are carbon dioxide (CO2), water (H2O) and nitrogen (N).
+Toxic

-these toxic emissions are reduced substantially.
-Maintenance
+combustion these toxic emissions are reduced

-costs and unscheduled downtime are also significantly reduced
+substantially.
+Maintenance costs and unscheduled downtime

-because of reduced carbon build up.
+are also significantly reduced because of reduced carbon build

 Using Dart Mass spectrometry Dr. Steven Suib and members of the

-Suib Research Group at the University of Connecticut were able to
+Suib Research Group at the University of Connecticut were able

-identify four positive molecular changes the Fitch Fuel
+to identify four positive molecular changes the Fitch Fuel

 Catalyst induced in treated fuels.
 This research was, in part,